MicrosoftDocs/quantum-docs/articles/concepts-open-systems.md

 \end{aligned}
 $$

-That is, even though both `SampleRandomBit` and `PrepareAndMeasureRandomState` both prepare density operators with the same diagonal elements (and thus have the same measurement probabilies in the $Z$-basis), the two density operators have different off-diagonal elements.
+That is, even though both `SampleRandomBit` and `PrepareAndMeasureRandomState` both prepare density operators with the same diagonal elements (and thus have the same measurement probabilities in the $Z$-basis), the two density operators have different off-diagonal elements.

 We say that density operators in general represent *mixed states*, and that states that can be written as $\ket{\psi}\bra{\psi}$ for some state vector $\ket{\psi}$ (e.g.: $\ket{+}\bra{+}$) are *pure states*.
 For more information about the differences between mixed states and pure states, see [density operators](xref:microsoft.quantum.concepts.dirac#density-operators).